Annual Fischmann Family Distinguished Lecture

 Loyola Marymount University

 What exactly is Jewish humor?
-When it did start?
+When did it start?
 How has it changed over the centuries?
 Jeremy Dauber, Columbia University professor and author of Jewish Comedy: A Serious History alongside biographies of Sholem Aleichem and Mel Brooks, will answer these and many other questions in a wide-ranging talk on Jewish comedy's long and wide reach over two millennia—and will tell the greatest Jewish joke in history into the bargain.
 (At least in his opinion.)

 Kosher reception to follow.